manifest-cyber/cli/README.md

 `-n`, `--name`: Name of the generated SBOM.
 Overrides any existing version info.

 `--label`: One or more labels to add to the SBOM.
 If the label does not exist, it will be created then applied to the SBOM.
-Use a single --label flag with comma delimited values, or multiple --label flag instances.
+Use a single --label flag with comma delimited values, or multiple --label flag instances. **pending deprecation: use --asset-label instead.**

+`-P`, `--product-id`: Assign an SBOM to a product by providing a product ID.
+You may create products through the Manifest UI.

+`--asset-label`: One or more labels to add to the SBOM's asset.
+If the label does not exist, it will be created.
+Use a single `--asset-label` flag with comma delimited values, or multiple `--asset-label flag` instances to add multiple labels to an asset.

+`--product-label`: One or more labels to add to the product.
+If the label does not exist, it will be created.
+Use a single `--product-label` flag with comma delimited values, or multiple `--product-label` flag instances to add multiple labels to a product.
+You must send a valid `--product-id` in order for the `--product-label` values to be assigned properly.

 `--publish`: true/false, whether to send the SBOM to your Manifest app tenant.
 This requires an API token (see more below).
 Default: false.